No script

 All this helped the city secure its place as the European Capital of Culture initially in 2021 - but due to obvious Covid reasons, was moved to 2023.
 Lots of events, exhibitions, and concerts (kid-friendly too!) took place that year in Timisoara.

 Timisoara is a city of particular importance, being the first city in Europe with street lighting.
 On November 12th, 1884, the very first electrical lamps in Europe were turned on here.
-Timisoara was also the first European city that used horse-drawn trams.
+Timisoara was also the first European city to use horse-drawn trams.

-The best time to visit is during Summer time, maybe at the end of the weekend on a city break.
+The best time to visit is during summer time, especially between June and August, when most visitors come to Timisoara to enjoy the lively atmosphere, outdoor events, and pleasant weather, maybe at the end of the weekend on a city break.

 Union Square is one of the best places locals like to hang out